 Next to the church on the main street of Renchen there is a monument to Grimmelshausen (without a statue) that was erected there in 1879.

-The text on the front side of the monument reads: “Hans Jakob Christoph von Grimmelshausen, the great German poet of the seventeenth century, magistrate in Renchen, died in Renchen on August 17, 1676, erected on his burial site in his memory on August 17, 1879.”
+The text on the front side of the monument reads: “Hans Jakob Christoph von Grimmelshausen, the greatest German author of the seventeenth century, magistrate in Renchen, died in Renchen on August 17, 1676, erected on his burial site in his memory on August 17, 1879.”

 On the back side of the monument are the titles of his four main books: Simplicissimus, Courasche, Springinsfeld and Wunderbares Vogelnest.